TomHarrop/asw-gbs-genome-paper/md/methods.md

 Reads shorter than 80 b after trimming were discarded.
 All remaining reads were truncated to 80 b to account for unmatched adaptor sequence < 11 b that may have been present at the end of reads.
 To remove overamplified samples, we calculated the GC content for each library and discarded samples with median read GC > 45%.
-We assembled loci against our draft genome using `gstacks` 2.53 [@catchenStacksAnalysisTool2013].
+We assembled loci against our draft genome using gstacks 2.53 [@catchenStacksAnalysisTool2013].

 For analysis, we used BCFtools 1.10 to remove sites with more than 2 alleles, minor allele frequency < 0.05, or missing genotypes in more than 20% of individuals.
 After filtering loci, we also removed individuals that had missing genotypes at more than 20% of loci.
-We ran the Stacks 2.53 `populations` module [@catchenStacksAnalysisTool2013] to calculate inbreeding (*F*) and heterozygosity statistics.
+We ran the Stacks 2.53 populations module [@catchenStacksAnalysisTool2013] to calculate inbreeding (*F*) and heterozygosity statistics.
 We used PLINK 1.9 [@changSecondgenerationPLINKRising2015] to prune sites in linkage disequilibrium for principal components analysis and discriminant analysis of principal components with the adegenet 2.1.2 package for R [@jombartDiscriminantAnalysisPrincipal2010; @rcoreteamLanguageEnvironmentStatistical2015], using the first four principal components.
 We used PGDSpider 2.1.1.5 [@lischerPGDSpiderAutomatedData2012] to convert the un-pruned dataset for detection of loci under selection with BayeScan 2.1 [@follGenomeScanMethodIdentify2008].
 We analysed cross-population extended haplotype homozygosity with the R package rehh 3.1.0 [@gautierRehhReimplementationPackage2017].
-For demographic analysis, we converted the pruned dataset to minor allele (folded) site frequency spectra using easysfs commit c2b26c5 from [github.com/isaacovercast/easySFS](https://github.com/isaacovercast/easySFS).
+For demographic analysis, we converted the pruned dataset to minor allele (folded) site frequency spectra using easySFS commit c2b26c5 from [github.com/isaacovercast/easySFS](https://github.com/isaacovercast/easySFS).
 We estimated likelihood for each demographic model ten times using fastsimcoal2 2.6 [@excoffierRobustDemographicInference2013] with 1 million simulations and 60 optimisation cycles per run.
 We compared model runs using delta likelihood (maximum observed likelihood - maximum estimated likelihood) and Akaike information criteria [@akaikeNewLookStatistical1974].